-Tap into your company’s marketing resources to get the word out that you will be at the Expo with career opportunities for veterans.
+Tap into your company's marketing resources to get the word out that you will be at the career fair with opportunities for veterans.
 Draw more job seekers to your booth by letting the world know that you will be there.

 Build Your Brand and Reputation in the Veteran Community

-If you have an ATS you require candidates to use, provide instructions on how to most effectively access it and use it.
+If your organization requires candidates to apply through an ATS, provide instructions on how to most effectively access it and use it.

 Break the Ice